hungpham2511/hungpham2511.github.io/_posts/2018-11-23-minimal-pc-setup.md

 ```

-The result is that all files in the folder `app` will be
+What happends is that all files in the folder `app` will be
 [symlinked](https://www.cyberciti.biz/faq/creating-soft-link-or-symbolic-link/) to
 the home directory `/home/hung` with *the same folder structure*.
 In
 this particular example, we will have a directory that look like this: